cmnadeau/RNA-Seq-NEURO/README.md

 Before attempting to run the pipeline, please open *config.yaml*.
 Inside, you will encounter **Path Configuration** and **Software Options**.

-1. On **Path configuration**, first, you have to choose whether your data is PE or SE and after change the fastq path to the path where your fastq files are actually stored.
+1. On **Path configuration**, first, you have to choose whether your data is PE or SR and after change the fastq path to the path where your fastq files are actually stored.
 2. On **Software Options**, you will find several options that can be modified by the user.
 Please, have a look at it before running the pipeline.

 All the software used in the pipeline is installed by conda or executed in a wrapper.
 We recommend to run the pipeline from a different location than the pipeline path, like the example below: